2MBS Fine Music Sydney

 2MBS Fine Music Sydney (ACMA callsign: 2MBS) is a Sydney music radio station operated by the Music Broadcasting Society of New South Wales Co-Operative Limited.
 Launched on 15 December 1974, it is Australia's first fully licensed FM radio station and it has since reached over 630,000 listeners.

 Format

-Approximately 80 percent of 2MBS Fine Music Sydney's on-air music content is from the western classical and related traditions which include baroque music, opera, contemporary classical music and chamber music.
-The remainder is made up of jazz, blues, operetta, piano music, film soundtracks, oldies, sacred music, ethnic music, ambient music, and non-mainstream and experimental contemporary music.
+Approximately 50 percent of 2MBS Fine Music Sydney's on-air music content is from the western classical and related traditions which include baroque music, opera, contemporary classical music and chamber music.
+The remainder is made up of jazz, blues, operetta, world music, folk music, piano music, film soundtracks, documentary music, stage shows, oldies, sacred music, ethnic music, ambient music, and non-mainstream and experimental contemporary music.

 Background

 The station broadcasts from studios located at Chandos Street, St Leonards, to the greater Sydney region at a frequency of 102.5 MHz from a 50 kilowatt (ERP) transmitter located in the northern suburb of Artarmon.
 Its operations are conducted by volunteers and a small number of paid staff.
 Operational funding is principally derived from corporate sponsorship, arts partnerships, philanthropic donations, listener subscriptions, and the secondhand Book and CD Fairs held around the Sydney area.

 In February 2020, the station rebranded from Fine Music 102.5 to Fine Music Sydney. and in 2022 added the prefix 2MBS to its name again to become 2MBS Fine Music Sydney.